-- Inserting a value into the IDENTITY column allows you to specify a seed value for the column or to restore a row that was deleted in error.
-The table owner, Database Owner, or System Administrator can explicitly insert a value into an IDENTITY column after using set identity_insert table_name on for the base table.
+• Inserting a value into the IDENTITY column allows you to specify a seed value for the column or to restore a row that was deleted in error.
+The table owner, database owner, or system administrator can explicitly insert a value into an IDENTITY column after using set identity_insert table_name on for the base table.
 Unless you have created a unique index on the IDENTITY column, Adaptive Server does not verify the uniqueness of the value.
-You can insert any positive integer. - You can reference an IDENTITY column using the syb_identity keyword, qualified by the table name where necessary, in place of the actual column name. - System Administrators can use the auto identity database option to automatically include a 10-digit IDENTITY column in new tables.
+You can insert any positive integer.

+- You can reference an IDENTITY column using the syb_identity keyword, qualified by the table name where necessary, instead of using the actual column name. - System administrators can use the auto identity database option to automatically include a 10-digit IDENTITY column in new tables.
 To turn on this feature in a database, use:

-sp dboption database name, "auto identity", "true"
+sp_dboption database_name, "auto identity", "true"

-Each time a user creates a table in the database without specifying either a primary key, a unique constraint, or an IDENTITY column, Adaptive Server automatically defines an IDENTITY column.
+Each time a user creates a table in the database without specifying a primary key, a unique constraint, or an IDENTITY column, Adaptive Server automatically defines an IDENTITY column.
 This column, SYB_IDENTITY_COL, is not visible when you retrieve columns with the select statement.
 You must explicitly include the column name in the select list.

 • Server failures can create gaps in IDENTITY column values.
 Gaps can also occur due to transaction rollbacks, the deletion of rows, or the manual insertion of data into the IDENTITY column.
-The maximum size of the gap depends on the setting of the identity burning set factor and identity grab size configuration parameters, the identity_gap value given in the create table or select into statment.
-For details about using the different methods to set the identity gap, see "Managing Identity Gaps in Tables" in Chapter 7, "Creating Databases and Tables" in the Transact-SQL User's Guide.
+The maximum size of the gap depends on the setting of the identity burning set factor and identity grab size configuration parameters, or the identity_gap value given in the create table or select into statment.
+See "Managing Identity Gaps in Tables" in Chapter 7, "Creating Databases and Tables" in the Transact-SQL Users Guide.